champ3oy/blackstar-docs/readme.md

 #### Sample Requests

 We provide sample API calls for each endpoint using cURL and Axios.
-All you need to do is insert your specific parameters, and you can test the calls from your HTTP client.
+Insert your specific parameters, and you can test the calls from your HTTP client.

 #### Request and Response